A cross-border market model with limited transmission capacities: Setup and main result

-\begin{The}[Main result] Let Assumptions \ref{ass:initialCon}--\ref{ass:R} be satisfied.
-Then the microscopic cross-border market models $S^{(n)} = (S^{(n)}(t))_{t\in [0,T]},\ n\in\N,$ converge weakly in the Skorokhod topology on $D([0,T], E)$ to a continuous-time regime switching process $S$, whose dynamics is as follows: for all $k \geq 0,$ \begin{itemize} \item on the interval $[\rho_k, \sigma_{k+1})$ the volume dynamics $Q$ follows a four-dimensional linear Brownian motion in the positive orthant with oblique reflection at the axes.
-Each time two queues simultaneously hit zero, the process is reinitialized at a new value in the interior of $\R^4_+.$ The bid price dynamics $B$ follows a two-dimensional pure jump process with jump times equal to those of the volume dynamics.
-In particular, we have $B^F \equiv B^G.$ The dynamics of the capacity process $C$ follows a continuous process of finite variation with values in $[-\kappa_-, \kappa_+].$ \item on the interval $[\sigma_{k+1}, \rho_{k+1})$ the volume dynamics $Q$ follows a four-dimensional linear Brownian motion in the interior of $\R^4_+.$ Each time it hits one of the axes, the two components corresponding to the origin of the depleted component are reinitialized at a new value in $(0,\infty)^2$ while the others stay unchanged.
-The bid price dynamics $B$ follows a two-dimensional pure jump process whose components jump at hitting times of the axes by the corresponding components of the queue size process.
+\begin{The}[Main result] Let Assumptions \ref{CB:ass:initialCon}--\ref{CB:ass:R} be satisfied.
+Then the microscopic cross-border market models $S^{(n)} = (S^{(n)}(t))_{t\geq 0},\ n\in\N,$ converge weakly in the Skorokhod topology on $D(\R_+, E)$ to a continuous-time regime switching process $S$, whose dynamics is as follows: for all $k \geq 0,$ \begin{itemize} \item on the interval $[\rho_k, \sigma_{k+1})$ the queue size process $Q$ is a four-dimensional linear Brownian motion in the positive orthant with oblique reflection at the axes.
+Each time the two bid queues or the two ask queues simultaneously hit zero, the process is reinitialized at a new value in the interior of $\R^4_+.$ The bid prices $B$ follow a two-dimensional pure jump process with jump times equal to those of the queue size process.
+In particular, we have $B^F \equiv B^G.$ The capacity process $C$ is a continuous process of finite variation with values in $[-\kappa_-, \kappa_+].$ \item on the interval $[\sigma_{k+1}, \rho_{k+1})$ the queue size process $Q$ behaves like a four-dimensional linear Brownian motion in the interior of $\R^4_+.$ Each time it hits one of the axes, the two components corresponding to the origin of the depleted component are reinitialized at a new value in $(0,\infty)^2$ while the others stay unchanged.
+The bid prices $B$ follow a two-dimensional pure jump process whose components jump at hitting times of the axes by the corresponding components of the queue size process.
 In particular, $B^F$ and $B^G$ are pure jump processes which do almost surely not jump simultaneously.
 The capacity process $C$ stays constant at either $-\kappa_-$ or $\kappa_+.$ \end{itemize} \end{The}

-To prove our main result, we will first analyze the active and inactive dynamics separately in Sections \ref{sec:anaAD} and \ref{sec:anaID} below.
-The final proof of Theorem \ref{res:mainTheorem} can be found in Section \ref{sec:mainResult}.
+To prove our main result, we will first analyze the active and inactive dynamics separately in Sections \ref{CB:sec:anaAD} and \ref{CB:sec:anaID} below.
+The final proof of Theorem \ref{CB:res:mainTheorem} can be found in Section \ref{CB:sec:proofmainResult}.
+Before we turn to the theoretical analysis of our model, we present a small simulation study of the model dynamics in the next section.